hogyadenes/CarND-Advanced-Lane-Lines/README.md

 The lane detector function is called `find_lane_lines`.
 If there is a previous result, the function returns the results of the targeted search which is called `findnext`.

+I also applied a moving average (low pass filter) on the calculated lane line parameters which helped a lot in the wobbly areas because now the detected lane line parameters can only change in small consecutive steps and cannot jump from the one side to the other.

 Remark: this process could be improved because it is not checked what the results of the `findnext` function are.
 It is possible that there are no lines to be found.
 In this case, as a fallback, the process could continue with the histogram searching.

 ![Example 6](writeup_images/lane_lines.jpg)